Vaithiyanathant/CODE-CRAFTOR/README.md

 ## 🤝 Contributing

-We welcome and appreciate your contributions to CodeCraftor!
+I welcome and appreciate your contributions to CodeCraftor!
 Whether you're fixing bugs, adding new features, improving documentation, or enhancing the overall user experience, your input is valuable.

 ### How to Contribute